edgedb/edgedb-python/docs/api/asyncio_con.rst

         Set the new connection arguments for this pool.

-        The new connection arguments will be used for all subsequent new connection attempts.
-Existing connections will remain until they expire.
-Use :py:meth:`Pool.expire_connections()
-        <edgedb.AsyncIOPool.expire_connections>` to expedite
-        the connection expiry.

         :param str dsn:
             Connection arguments specified using as a single string in the following format: